ircv3/ircv3-specifications/core/sts-3.3.md

 As further protection against bootstrap MITM vulnerabilities, clients may choose to include a pre-loaded list of known hosts with STS policies.
 Such lists should be compiled on an opt-in basis, by request of IRC network administrators.
-Hosts should be verified to be correctly advertising an STS policy before inclusion.
+Hosts should be verified to be correctly advertising an STS policy and advertising the [`preload` key](#the-preload-key) as well before inclusion.

 Clients should consider how their release upgrade cycle compares to server policy expiry times when compiling pre-loaded lists.
 Implementations should be able to provide updates